short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 == Changelog ==

-= 4.20-DEV02 =
+= 4.19.3 =

+Release date July 14th 2020
+* Fix: Images weren't optimized when they were added from the Upload function of the Gutenberg image block;
-* Scaled images when using relative paths now don't fail on domain issues
+* Fix: Scaled images when using relative paths now don't fail on domain issues;
-* Drop any notices that don't have ShortPixel Notice as SubClass
+* Fix: Drop any notices that don't have ShortPixel Notice as SubClass;
+* Fix: Properly handle some situations when the .htaccess file is read-only;
+* Fix: Avoid the plugin crash in some specific situations when an invalid API Key was provided;
+* Fix: Notices were being displayed for the first time custom folders were added on a multisite install;
+* Fix: Optimize now wasn't displayed anymore as a button in Other Media for multisite installs;
+* Fix: In certain situations, when the image timestamp changed, the optimization was counting 2 credits;
+* Language: 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

 = 4.19.2 =